etopritika/WebStudio-markup/README.md

 # WebStudio-markup
-This is a simple HTML markup.
-For this project I use such technologies as SASS, lazy loading of images, retina images and responsive markup.
+A website with a responsive layout.
+In this work, I used semantically selected tags, adapted the pages to the screen size, added a simple animation, and implemented interaction with a modal window on the main page using JavaScript.
+Use such technologies: SASS, lazy loading of images, retina images